Mincka/DMArchiver/README.md

 	  -dg, --download-gifs  Download GIFs (as MP4)
 	  -dg, --download-videos
 	                        Download videos (as MP4)
+	  -th,  --twitter-handle
-	  -r, --raw-output      Write the raw HTML to a file
+	                        Use the Twitter handles instead of the display names -r, --raw-output      Write the raw HTML to a file
 ```